TAUGHANNOCK GORGE

 Hover to zoom, or press and hold on mobile.
 Original is 11″ x 14.5″.

 I started with some elevation data (USGS 3DEP) and Blender to generate a 3D reference model.
-I chose an isometric perspective as a guide, though by the end I strayed from it quite a bit (it’s actually two different perspectives blended together, and some fudgery around the main waterfall to place it more clearly in view).
+I used an isometric perspective as a guide, though by the end I had strayed away from it quite a bit (it’s actually two different perspectives blended together, and some fudgery around the main waterfall to place it more clearly into view).
 I referenced a lot of aerial imagery using Google Earth, as well, though next time I would just drape imagery over the Blender model and save the headache of trying to mentally transpose between multiple perspectives.
 Here’s one of the perspectives created in Blender, along with a Grease Pencil object to help highlight sharp edges.

 Afterward, I brought everything into Photoshop and merged layers with similar colors, then converted them to grayscale based on their opacity (not value, which is important if you go this route) using the shortcut Ctrl + Shift + Backspace on Windows.
 This isn’t the same as converting to black and white or using Image > Mode > Grayscale.
-If you were to do that, you would then need to mess around with the Levels or Curves to make sure that each color is stretched between full black and full white.
-In the animation below, you can see each of the four colors (mint, green, violet, black) shows up as grayscale on their own layer, but if you set them up and combine them as spot channels (which isn’t actually necessary, but nifty) you can preview what the final color print will look like.
+If you were to do that, you would then need to mess around with the Levels or Curves to make sure that each color is stretched between full black and full white again.
+In the animation below, you can see each of the four colors (mint, green, violet, black) shows up as grayscale on their own layer, but if you set them up and combine them as spot channels (which isn’t necessary, but nifty) you can preview what the final color print will look like.

 Originally, I envisioned this as more of a tourist map with labels for points of interest—but when I went into Adobe Illustrator and started adding them in, they needed to be a certain size along with halos for legibility and just ended up obscuring too much of the drawing.
 So I left them out, and in the future would try and plan space for text better.
-There were a couple other things I learned for next time as well during the actual printing process (shoutout to Caleb at Ithaca Print Commons for all the help).
+There were a couple other things I learned for next time as well during the actual printing process (shoutout to Kaleb Hunkele at Ithaca Print Commons for all the help).

 I haven’t quite decided what to try next, but it will probably be a more traditional map limited to two colors.
 If you want to try making and printing your own risograph designs, check out this cool map of risograph print shops and maybe find one near you!